A topic from the subject of Isolation in Chemistry.

 Boiling Point

 The boiling point of a liquid is the temperature at which its vapor pressure equals the surrounding atmospheric pressure.
-Different compounds have different boiling points, and this difference can be used to separate them.
+Different compounds have different boiling points, and this difference is exploited in fractional distillation to separate them.
+A compound with a lower boiling point will vaporize first.

 Fractional Distillation